jiyuanzhu24/deco3500_Synergy-Creators/README.md

 If you don't see the branch dropdown, click **"View all branches"** and select `master` from the list.

+### Usage Instructions

+To use our website, you need to follow these steps:

+1. **Register an Account:**
+   - Navigate to the registration page and create a new account by providing the required information.

+2. **Log in:**
+   - After successful registration, go to the login page and use your credentials to log in.

+Once logged in, you will have full access to all the features of the website.

+**Note:** You must be logged in to use the website's functionalities.

 Project Overview
 Garden Craft is a web application designed to help users manage their gardens efficiently.
 Users can log in to upload images of their gardens and customize or redesign them using a variety of tools available on the platform.
 It offers weed control guidance, garden management tips, and community collaboration for garden redesigns.